amanarora9848/ARP-Assignment3/README.md

 - The first konsole window of process A simulates movement of an object, in our case a blue circle.
 The object can be moved with the arrow keys.
 In order to save a snapshot of the particular instance, press the `P` or the **Print** button.
 In order to terminate both process A and B and respective konsoles, we have implemented an extra `X` or **Stop** button.
 - For assignment 3, we also implemented additional 3 buttons, used to change the mode of functionality (Normal -> `N`, Server -> `S`, and Client -> `C`).
 The **Server** and **Client** modes are the modes which use sockets based communication.
-- In the lower left corner, we have included some "debugging" information like the last keyboard command, the curerent command, and the shared memory and semaphore info.
+- In the lower left corner, we have included some "debugging" information like the last moving command (arrow keys), the curerent command, and the shared memory and semaphore info.

 ![Process A](images/processA.png)